 The Character Tool is used for setting up character definitions by importing assets authored in third-party tools and making them available to be used within CRYENGINE.
 A fully authored character usually consists of models, skeleton, physical properties and an associated animation set.
 The tool also enables interactive control and adjustment of animations as well as the collider proxy setup.
 The latter is used for interaction with the physical world in the game.

 To open the Character Tool, go to Tools -> Animation -> Character Tool.

-Here are five core UI components of Character Tool:
+Here are four core UI components of the Character Tool:

 It gives an overview of all character-related assets.